Travel insurance for Australia

 We’ve seen first-hand how costly it can be to extend your stay due to a medical emergency, which is why we urge all New Zealanders to protect themselves with travel insurance when visiting Australia.

 What will my insurance policy cover in Australia?

-Our TravelCare policy provides great quality, affordable travel insurance for your trip to Australia.
+Our TravelCare policy provides comprehensive travel insurance for your trip to Australia.
 All TravelCare customers have access to our worldwide emergency assistance team, who can be contacted 24 hours a day, 7 days a week.